Gay gang murders: Miscellaneous

-A 2017 report by ACON identified two further groups operating in the period, the "North Narra Boys" who focused on North Narrabeen, and an unnamed gang that operated in the eastern suburbs of Sydney and used baseball bats to attack LGBT individuals.
+A 2017 report by ACON identified two further groups operating in the period, the "North Narra Boys" who focused on North Narrabeen, and an unnamed gang that operated in the eastern suburbs of Sydney and used baseball bats to attack gay men.

 Investigations

 The murders and bashings that took place during the period were generally considered suicides or disconnected incidents at the time, and subsequently went largely uninvestigated for several decades.
-Because of this inaction on the part of the police, various "gangs" of anti-LGBT students were able to bash and murder gay men with little interference from authorities.
+Because of this inaction on the part of the police, various "gangs" were able to bash and murder gay men with little interference from authorities.
 The most notable investigations prior to the formation of "Operation Taradale" were those preceding, and subsequently undertaken after, the arrests of the "Tamarama Three" and "Alexandria Eight".

 Operation Taradale

-Operation Taradale was the first effort to reinvestigate cases from the period, originating in 2001 when Detective Sergeant Steve Page noticed a similarity between the deaths of Ross Warren and John Russel.
+Operation Taradale was the first effort to reinvestigate cases from the period, originating in 2001 when Detective Sergeant Steve Page noticed a similarity between the deaths of Ross Warren and John Russell.
 In both cases it had previously been found that the victims accidentally fell to their deaths from the cliffs of Marks Park.
-In 2005, the final report was delivered to deputy coroner Jacqueline Milledge, who subsequently recategorised the deaths of Warren and Russel as homicides, describing the original investigations as "grossly inadequate" and "shameful".
+In 2005, the final report was delivered to deputy coroner Jacqueline Milledge, who subsequently recategorised the deaths of Warren and Russell as homicides, describing the original investigations as "grossly inadequate" and "shameful".
 It found that while police at the time were aware of the gangs of teenagers that committed the majority of these crimes, little was done to address the issue and early investigations into these attacks were "inadequate and naive".
+In 2023, NSW Police "quietly reversed" their 2005 inquest findings, and in evident seachange towards willingness to investigate gay related killings, welcomed the three $100,000 rewards posted for the capture of the killers of Warren, Mataini and Russell.